-Cessna checklists are tools used to standardize flight safety measures before, during, and after flying Cessna airplanes (Cessna 172, Cessna 152, and Cessna 150).
+Cessna checklist is a tool used to standardize flight safety measures before, during, and after flying a Cessna airplane (Cessna 172, Cessna 152, and Cessna 150).
 This checklist can be used by flight schools and aircraft fleets to identify issues or potential plane-crash risks and address them immediately.
 It can also act as a guidance tool for students and flight instructors to ensure that pre-flight checks are conducted regularly.

 This article features: 1) the importance of Cessna checklists; 2) 4 tips to complete Cessna checklists effectively 3) software to help strengthen standards compliance; and 4) top 3 Cessna checklists you can download, customize, and share with flight school peers.

 Before a Cessna plane leaves the runway, student pilots are trained to assess flight conditions using a detailed checklist.
 Cessna checklists are used throughout the whole flight to ensure that the pilot and crew are prepared for any issues that may arise.
 Missing a single item in the checklist can turn a simple act of carelessness into a life-threatening emergency.

 An investigation of the U.S. National Transportation Safety Board (NTSB) determined that the major contributing factors to the accident above were the flight crew’s failure to perform the flight control check before takeoff and their habitual noncompliance with checklists.
 A look at the plane’s previous 175 takeoffs also showed that this noncompliance occurred 98% of the time.
 This incident underscores the importance of Cessna checklists and how regular pre-flight checks help avoid plane crashes and other flight accidents.